OpenDSA/OpenDSA/RST/en/PL/Semantics.rst

 purely functional language.

-Now, we will explain the meaning of the three types of lambda expressions whose syntax is given in the lambda calculus grammar (see :ref:`BNF-grammar-for-LC`).
+Now, we will explain the meaning of the three types of lambda expressions whose syntax is given in the lambda calculus grammar.
 For each type of lambda expressions, we will describe its meaning using both an English statement and a JavaScript code fragment.